hectordrp/breakingBad/README.md

 Interacts with the Breaking Bad API to get characters and Quotes

 ### header component
 It defines the header of the project.
+You can change the language by clicking on the Globe Icon

 ### CharacterList component
 Shows a list of all characters in the API.
 It uses the CharacterService to get the character list using a rxjs BehaviorSubject (The list gets stored with just one Api call).